7. Implement three measures immediately

 © art4all | Shutterstock, Inc. [US] 2018

-The impact of our steadily growing consumption and world population growth can only be partially offset by technological solutions.
+The impact of our current economy and way of life on nature and climate can only be partially offset by clean and more efficient technologies.

-We now need both the rapid implementation of clean technology and a sustainable way of life in rich countries.
+We need both the rapid implementation of clean technology and a sustainable way of life.
 Only then can we correct the imbalance on our planet.

 © Ditty_about_summer |